ying-teaching/python/install-python.md

 Many useful Python software are avaialabe as packages/modules that can be installed using the `pip` or `pip3` commmand - they are the same.

-First, you should upgrade your `pip` using the command `python3 -m pip install --upgrade pip`.
+First, you may want to upgrade your `pip` using the command `python3 -m pip install --upgrade pip`.
 Use `pip --version` to check that it works and displays the current version.

-Then, use `pip install package-name` to install a Python package, replace the `package-name` with the specific package name.
-For example, if you want ot use `matplotlib` to plot a graph, use the command `pip install matplotlib` to install it.
-You may need to reload your VS Code window to use the newly installed package.
+Then, use `pip install package-name` or `pip3 install package-name` to install a Python package, replace the `package-name` with the specific package name.
+For example, if you want to use `matplotlib` to plot a graph, use the command `pip install matplotlib` to install it.